Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 Initial state:

-• Alice has a 10 BTC UTXO
+• Alice owns a 10 BTC UTXO

-• Bob has no bitcoin
+• Bob owns no bitcoin

 Alice sends 7 BTC to Bob: